Even before you ever perform at your

 learn how to use a microphone if the only time you handle a mic is when you

 Not ready to spend about $100 for a very inexpensive mic, mic stand and amplifier?

-2) Make arrangement to get your first open mic performance recorded to video:
+2) Make arrangements to get your first open mic performance recorded to

 All the newer smart phones and tablets have a built-in audio/video camera.

 So, use your smart phone/tablet or have a friend record you on their smart phone/tablet,

 •and email the video file to you immediately.